Shopify/krane/README.md

 ### Deploying custom resources

-By default, kubernetes-deploy does not check the status of custom resources; it simply assumes that they deployed successfully.
-In order to meaningfully monitor the rollout of custom resources, kubernetes-deploy supports configuring pass/fail conditions using annotations on CustomResourceDefinitions (CRDs).
+By default, krane does not check the status of custom resources; it simply assumes that they deployed successfully.
+In order to meaningfully monitor the rollout of custom resources, krane supports configuring pass/fail conditions using annotations on CustomResourceDefinitions (CRDs).

 >Note:
 This feature is only available on clusters running Kubernetes 1.11+ since it relies on the `metadata.generation` field being updated when custom resource specs are changed.